-Specify the ramifications for staff who breach the Code of Conduct
+Specify the ramifications for staff who breach the Child Safe Code of Conduct

-Organisations should know how they will respond if staff breach their Code of Conduct.
+Organisations should know how they will respond if staff breach their Child Safe Code of Conduct.
 For example, how they will be subject to disciplinary or management action.

-A Disciplinary Policy should describe what form this action will take.
-It may include things such as formal warnings, increased supervision, appointment to an alternative role, suspension or termination from employment with the organisation.
+The code should describe what form this action will take.
+It may include things such as formal warnings, increased supervision, appointment to another role, suspension or termination from employment with the organisation.

-Having a clear Disciplinary Policy and transparent responses to breaches will mean that staff will feel more confident to report their concerns because they know that any incident will be investigated fairly.

-What actions should our organisation take in response to a breach of your Code of Conduct?
+Having clear processes and transparent responses to breaches will mean staff will feel more confident to report their concerns because they know that any incident will be investigated fairly.
+What actions should our organisation take in response to a breach of our Child Safe Code of Conduct?

 Are there limitations on what actions our organisation can take?
-What avenues need to be followed in order to ensure appropriate managerial or disciplinary actions?
+What avenues need to be followed to ensure appropriate managerial or disciplinary actions?